dhaiducek/startrhacm/README.md

 ## Features

-- Claims an OpenShift cluster from a ClusterPool and deploys Upstream or Downstream RHACM of any available branch (x.x), version (x.x.x), or snapshot
+- Claims an OpenShift cluster from a ClusterPool and deploys Upstream or Downstream RHACM of any available branch (x.x), version (x.x.x), "traditional" snapshot, or "Konflux build"
 - (optional) Automatically resizes a specified pool if the pool isn't large enough
 - (optional) Patch the cluster to accept connections from localhost paths for development
 - `startrhacm.sh` can be aliased and run from anywhere on your computer: